AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Appendix B. Model Architecture Detail

 In the following example, we demonstrate how the DCN operates.
-Let's assume that \(s_{1}\) captures whether a question is about vaccine hesitancy, \(b_{1}\) captures whether an individual holds conservative ideology, and \(p_{1}\) captures the extent to which the COVID-19 pandemic is ongoing\footnote{Since embeddings, or latent factors, are estimated by the model itself, rather than by researcher, it is difficult to interpret the meanings of a particular embedding dimension as described here.
-However, previous research has shown that embeddings capture the important dimensions used by humans to classify concepts, such as what is moral or immoral \citep{schramowskiLargePretrainedLanguage2022}.}.
+Let's assume that \(s_{1}\) captures whether a question is about vaccine hesitancy, \(b_{1}\) captures whether an individual holds conservative ideology, and \(p_{1}\) captures the extent to which the COVID-19 pandemic is ongoing.
 If an individual's response to a vaccine mandate is influenced by their conservative ideology and the ongoing COVID-19 pandemic, we will need to consider the interaction \(s_{1} \times b_{1} \times p_{1}\) to predict the individual's response.
 To capture these interactions, we define cross layers in the DCN as follows.
-We begin by concatenating the semantic embedding of the survey question (\(s\)), the individual's belief embedding (\(b\)), and the temporal embedding (\(p\)) into a single vector, denoted as \(x_{0}\).
+We begin by concatenating the question embedding of the survey question (\(s\)), the respondent embedding (\(b\)), and the temporal embedding (\(p\)) into a single vector, denoted as \(x_{0}\).
 The (l+1)th cross layer can then be defined as follows:

 where \(x_{l}\ \in \ R^{3n}\) and \(x_{l + 1}\ \in \ R^{3n}\) are the input and output of the cross layers, respectively. \(W_{l}\ \in \ R^{3n \times 3n}\) and \(b_{l}\ \in \ R^{3n}\) are the learned weights and biases of the cross-layer.
 Each element in \(W_{l}\) captures the relative contribution of the interaction between features in the prediction.
 In the DCN with \emph{k} cross layers, the model includes all feature interactions up to a maximum polynomial order of \emph{k + 1}.